Debt Relief Order (DRO)

 What is a Debt Relief Order (DRO)?

-A debt relief order (DRO) is a way to have your debts written off if you have a relatively low level of debt and have few assets
+A debt relief order (DRO) is a way to have your debts written off if you have a relatively low level of debt and have few assets.

 A DRO is only available to individuals who have very little disposable income available to pay to their creditors, have few or no assets, and a limited level of debt.
-If you are eligible for a DRO we can help you with the application.

 You may be eligible for a Debt Relief Order if you owe less than £30,000 in total to your creditors, you have £75 or less left over each month after your essential bills and outgoings have been paid, your car (if you have one) is worth less than £2000 and your other assets don’t exceed a value of £2000.

 A DRO will last for 1 year, and once your DRO has ended you are released from your debts (with certain exceptions).

 You can only make an application for a DRO via an Approved Intermediary, and you will need to pay a fee of £90 to the Insolvency Service (the government) for the application to be reviewed and accepted.

 Advantages of a debt relief order: